 If Finley could, he would reopen the museum.
 He knows that he's still up against the menstrual taboo, but a lot has changed since 1994.
 People want to talk about toxic shock syndrome and free bleeding and Barbies who have periods and portraits of Donald Trump painted in menstrual blood.
 A congresswoman is trying to change the tampon industry.
 This is practically the era of the period.

 And so what if the museum makes people a little uncomfortable?
 Finley likes to compare it to the Holocaust Museum in DC, where visitors can walk through the box cars that carried Jews to their deaths in concentration camps.
 There's nothing comfortable about that.
-Finley went there once and said he would never go back again—it was too harrowing—but he's glad he visited.
+Finley went there once and said he would never go back again—it was too harrowing—but he's glad he went there, grateful for the discomfort.
 It was important for him to go, just like it's important for people to learn about menstruation.

 In his heart, Finley—who is now 73—knows that if the Museum of Menstruation will rise again, it'll be after he's gone.
 He's too old, and doesn't have the money, to spearhead a project like this on his own.
 Someone younger has to do it.
-But he prays that someone does, and that his legacy will live on, and that it all will have meant something in the end.
+He prays that someone does, and his legacy will live on, and it all will have meant something in the end.